prototypsthlm/handbook/sections/tools.md

 You can also start video meetings in Slack channels with the command /highfive.

 ## G Suite (formerly Google Apps)
 We use G Suite for e-mail, calendars and file storage.
 Everyone has access to everyone’s calendars, this to make it easier to find meeting times that work for everyone.
 This also means that you should give private events an extra thought before entering them into the work calendar.
+R

 Regarding file storage: in early 2019, we started the process of moving away from Dropbox.
 The goal is to store all company-wide files in a logical structure on GDrive, but this has taken more time than we initially thought.
 The goal now is to have completed the move at the end of 2019.

 ## Kin.hr